contentauth/c2pa-python/docs/native-resources-management.md

     X->>X: activate the new Context
 ```

-A few details in that sequence matter beyond what the diagram shows.
-The transfer is not wrapped in a shared-call reservation; it uses the mutating reservation described in [Borrowing vs consuming](#borrowing-vs-consuming), which defers a racing `signer.close()` until the transfer is classified. `set_signer` does not always take the pointer, so the triage reads the native error before deciding whether the Signer closed.
-The temporary native builder used to construct the Context is itself a small `ManagedResource`, held inside a `with` block, so any failure along the way frees it through the same `close()` path rather than a bespoke handler.
+The transfer is not wrapped in a shared-call reservation.
+It uses the mutating reservation described in [Borrowing vs consuming](#borrowing-vs-consuming), which defers a racing `signer.close()` until the transfer is classified.The temporary native builder used to construct the Context is itself a small `ManagedResource`, held inside a `with` block, so any failure along the way frees it through the same `close()` path rather than a bespoke handler.

 ### Adopting a handle